Do you find yourself wondering what to do with your hair next? Are you unsure whether to get a new haircut or add some color? We’ve all been there!

 We get a lot of questions from our readers worldwide about hair highlights, which we’ve answered below in order to help you with the decision that highlights are an awesome hairstyle option to go for.

 Do highlights fade after washing the hair?

 No, hair highlights do not fade after washing your hair.
 However, the color may start to fade in a month or two after applying.
-This is due to the fact that highlights are applied using bleach which can fade after a while.
-So, all you need to worry about are frequent touch-ups.
+This is due to the fact that highlights are applied using bleach, which can fade after a while.

 Do highlights ruin your hair?

 As long as you utilize a decent aftercare treatment, hair highlights will not damage your hair.
 Highlights and semi-permanent dyes are not harmful, but that does not mean they do not have consequences.
 Using them can alter the inner structure of the hair, thereby making your hair look dull and dry, particularly if you often color to hide white or gray hair roots.